zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

 title: Embedding Python in C++, Part 1
 ---

 Python has very good inter-operability with C and C++.
 (In this post I'll just say C++ for simplicity.)
 There are two sides to this "inter-op".
-The first is that the main program is in Python; certain performance critical parts are coded in C++, or provided by an existing C++ library, which is called from the main Python program.
+The first is that the main program is in Python;
+certain performance critical parts are coded in C++, or provided by an existing C++ library, which is called from the main Python program.
 This is known as "extending Python with C++".

 The other side is that the main program is in C++, and it calls some Python code.
 This is known as "embedding Python in C++".

 Both needs arise, but the first is by far more common.
 We can find much more online resources about "extending" than about "embedding".
 However, the two uses share a lot of common machinery.
 There are several tools in this area.
-As far as I saw, their documentation and other resources all prodominantly talk about "extending".
+As far as I saw, their documentation and other resources all predominantly talk about "extending".
 However, most of them either already support "embedding", or could do so with modest additional work.

 Recently I needed to do both "extending" and "embedding".
 I plan to first write about my "embedding" experience in a few articles.